Environmental due diligence supports acquisition of 125ha site

 There are currently over 1,700 homes in the garden city with around 4,000 residents.
 This new centre situated around Ebbsfleet International will deliver a significant proportion of the c.15,000 new homes proposed within the Ebbsfleet Garden City development.

-Working with Avison Young, who are advising on the overall development appraisal, Hydrock was appointed to inform the acquisition due diligence process by analysing the risks presented by the industrial legacy of the site, which included a landfill.
+Working with Avison Young, who advised on the overall development appraisal, we were appointed to inform the acquisition due diligence process by analysing the risks presented by the industrial legacy of the site, which included a landfill.

 The site has been subject to a number of historical uses both on, and adjacent to the site.
 These, coupled with near surface chalk that has resulted in a considerable amount of chalk extraction, and on and off-site quarries backfilled with a range of materials, resulted in our comprehensive investigation into site conditions to support the site acquisition which was ultimately concluded in the autumn of 2019.